NOTGodlynoah/BadScripts/README.md

 # BadScripts
+Self explanitory name.
-Trash scripts I made for roblox please take them with less than a grain of salt.
+Garbage scripts I make for roblox and other lua stuff.
+DONT RUN ANYTHING IN THE DESTRUCTIVE FOLDER UNLESS YOU KNOW WHAT YOU ARE DOING